MPs say tech giants have 'failed to tackle' Covid-19 infodemic and Government must regulate them now - Press Gazette

 “Tech companies should be elevating authoritative journalistic sources to combat the spread of misinformation.
 This is an issue to which the Committee will no doubt return.”

+A Facebook spokesperson said: “We don’t allow harmful misinformation and have removed hundreds of thousands of posts including false cures, claims that Coronavirus doesn’t exist, that it’s caused by 5G or that social distancing is ineffective.
+In addition to what we remove, we’ve placed warning labels on around 90 million pieces of content related to Covid-19 on Facebook during March and April, which prevented people viewing the original post 95% of the time.

+“This month we also launched alerts at the top of people’s feeds encouraging users to wear face masks, a media literacy campaign and a special mythbusting section of our Covid Information Centre.
+And since February, we have directed more than 3.5 million visits to official Covid advice on the NHS and UK government websites.”

-1 thought on “MPs say tech giants have 'failed to tackle' Covid-19 infodemic and Government must regulate them now”
+2 thoughts on “MPs say tech giants have 'failed to tackle' Covid-19 infodemic and Government must regulate them now”

 Another step towards totalitarianism.